oluceps/vaultix/README.md

 ## Cli Args

-Seldon use cli directly.
+Seldom use cli directly.
 Use Nix Wrapped App such as `nix run .#vaultix.x86_64-linux.renc`.

 Currently not support `edit` command, you could directly use rage for creating your encrypted file.